 - How would they like to receive updates on new trainings and development programs?

 - What are their personal goals and where do they want to be in 5 years?

 Remember, your people want to learn and grow (A whopping 94% of employees said they’d stay at a company longer if there is investment in their learning and development!), they just need our help to implement a program that’s built for them...not the other way around.

 Now you have the elements, you’ve seen the tips, and we’re sure something’s cooking.

 Go build a Human Connection-enabled Learning and Development program and save your company by helping your people level-up!

 We got you.

-We built our whole platform around this very psychology and the 4 elements of People Activation, so you can build and deploy effective human-centric journeys from day one.
+We built our whole platform around this very psychology and the 4 elements of our Engagement Model, so you can build and deploy effective human-centric journeys from day one.